 One of the most critical pieces of gear for off-roading and overlanding is an off-road air compressor for refilling your tires.
 The ability to refill your tires after airing down, whether voluntarily or involuntarily (a.k.a, “a flat”), is one of the pillars of being safe and having fun off-road.
 Many owners of Jeeps, Land Cruisers, Broncos, Tacomas, and other SUVs and trucks will also adjust their air pressure on the trail depending on the terrain.
+An air compressor will also come in handy in case you need to reduce your tire pressure to get more traction in a recovery situation.

 This guide will explain the different types of off-road air compressors, how they are used, and offers some tips on choosing the right compressor for your needs.